noraloch/algorithms-practice/problems/Bizz/README.md

 ### P3
 *Write a function to represent Floyd Triangle, given input is the number of rows of the Floyd triangle Example if the number of rows is 3

+### P4
+Wrinte a function that given a list of countries, returns the country(s) that occur the least times i.e- ["Argentina", "Cuba", "Chile", "Argentina"]->["Cuba", "Chile"]